mmenestret/jdegoes.github.io/_posts/2016-12-12-easy-monads.md

 programs, such as this example:

 {% highlight scala %}
-def infiniteHelloWorld: ConsoleIO = WriteLine("Hello World", program)
+def infiniteHelloWorld: ConsoleIO = WriteLine("Hello World", infiniteHelloWorld)
 {% endhighlight %}

-This structure describes a program that writes "Hello World" an infinite number of times to the console.
+If we introduced a "thunk" to avoid blowing the stack during construction, this structure would describe a program that writes "Hello World" an infinite number of times to the console.
 Infinite programs like this aren't that useful, but we can fix this problem by adding another term to `ConsoleIO`, one which allows program termination: